 How To Get Free Parking at Bellagio

-Certain members of MGM’s loyalty rewards program, M Life, get complimentary self-parking at all of their properties, including Bellagio.
-Anyone at the Pearl, Gold, Platinum or Noir levels of M Life Rewards has access to this privilege.
+Certain members of MGM’s loyalty rewards program, MGM Rewards (formerly M Life Rewards), get complimentary self-parking at all of their properties, including Bellagio.
+Anyone at the Pearl, Gold, Platinum or Noir levels of MGM Rewards has access to this privilege.

-However, the Sapphire level, which is M Life’s entry-level of membership, does not include this perk.
-This means that if you’re new to M Life Rewards, you won’t get free parking at Bellagio until you reach Pearl level status through gaming in MGM casinos.
+However, the Sapphire level, which is MGM Rewards entry-level membership, does not include this perk.
+This means that if you’re new to MGM Rewards, you won’t get free parking at Bellagio until you reach Pearl level status through gaming in MGM casinos.

-There is a way, however, to gain Pearl status instantly, without needing to gamble.
-Once you’re an M Life Rewards member (it’s free), you can sign up for MGM’s M Life Rewards Mastercard.
+There is a way, however, to gain Pearl status instantly without needing to gamble.
+Once you’re an MGM Rewards member (it’s free), you can sign up for MGM’s Rewards Mastercard.
 Once approved for the no annual fee card, your Rewards card status will be bumped up to the Pearl level, and you’ll be able to park for free.

-We explain more about the M Life Rewards program and M Life credit card in our article here.
+We explain more about the MGM Rewards program and MGM Rewards credit card in our article here.